Thinking of building an ideal trading strategy in forex? If yes then we will guide you in this article.

 What is Forex Trading Strategy?

-A trading strategy represents a comprehensive investing and trading plan on the basis of predefined rules used to make trading decisions.
+A forex trading strategy represents a comprehensive investing and trading plan on the basis of predefined rules used to make trading decisions.

 There are many traders, especially the beginners who think trading strategy means just a bunch of indicators thrown at the same chart with the belief of more indicator means better confirmation of the trading signals – which is not always right.